swiftlang/swiftly/Documentation/SwiftlyDocs.docc/swiftly-cli-reference.md

     $ swiftly install 5.7-snapshot
     $ swiftly install main-snapshot

- Install whatever toolchain is current selected, such as a .swift-version file:
+ Install whatever toolchain is currently selected, such as the the one in the .swift-version file:

     $ swiftly install